 Are There Any Free ADHD Apps?

-Yes, Flora is a free ADHD app designed to help users improve time management, meet deadlines, and complete tasks effectively.
+Yes.
+For example, Flora Green Focus is a free ADHD app designed to help users improve time management, meet deadlines, and complete tasks effectively.

 Can An App Help Manage ADHD Symptoms?